ibexa/documentation-developer/docs/guide/site_factory.md

 "There is a design configuration error, and you will not be able to create a new site.
 Please update the configuration."
 If you plan to use Site Factory you need to enable and configure it.

-To enable or disable Site factory follow respectably:
+To enable or disable Site Factory, follow respectively:

 - [Enable Site Factory section](#enable-site-factory)
 - [Disable Site Factory section](#disable-site-factory)

 ## Enable Site Factory

-To enable Site Factory you need to change enabled to `true` in `vendor/ezsystems/ezplatform-site-factory/src/bundle/Resources/config/site_factory.yaml`.
+To enable Site Factory you need to set `enabled` to `true` in `vendor/ezsystems/ezplatform-site-factory/src/bundle/Resources/config/site_factory.yaml`.

 ### Configure designs

-Next you can configure it, add empty SiteAccess groups in `config/packages/ezplatform.yaml`:
+Next, configure Site Factory by adding empty SiteAccess groups in `config/packages/ezplatform.yaml`:

 ```yaml
 ezplatform: